-Gaza ‘approaching a truce agreement’ with Israel, says Hamas leader Haniyeh
+Hamas, Israel leaders suggest deal is ‘close’ on captives, Gaza truce

 Protesters demanding Gaza ceasefire shut down US bridge

-The statement gave no more details, but a Hamas official told Al Jazeera that negotiations were centred on how long the ceasefire would last, arrangements for delivery of aid into Gaza and the exchange of Israeli captives held by Hamas for Palestinian prisoners in Israel.
+“We could bring some of those hostages home soon, but nothing is done until everything is done,” he said.

-Both sides will free women and children and details will be announced by Qatar, which is mediating in the negotiations, said Ezzat el-Reshiq.
+Haniyeh said Hamas officials delivered their response to Qatari mediators in the ongoing talks, according to the Reuters news agency.

-The agreement will include a ceasefire, arrangements for aid trucks to supply all areas in Gaza, and transfer of the injured to other countries for treatment, according to el-Reshiq.
+The statement gave no more details, but Hamas official Ezzat el-Reshiq told Al Jazeera that negotiations were centred on how long the ceasefire would last, arrangements for delivery of aid into Gaza and the exchange of Israeli captives held by Hamas for Palestinian prisoners in Israel.

-He said the talks between the warring sides have been going on for weeks, adding that the Israeli side was stalling the agreement.
+Both sides will free women and children and details will be announced by Qatar, he said.

-The Hamas official said the deal was agreed upon by all the brigades in Gaza through phone calls, “as we are always united whether it is on the battlefield or in making political decisions”.
+The agreement will include a ceasefire, arrangements for aid trucks to supply all areas in Gaza, and the transfer of the injured to other countries for treatment, according to el-Reshiq.

 UN resolution